sonicle-webtop/docs/core.rst

 --------------

 * | ``xmpp.host`` [ the-xmpp-host ]
   | Defines the XMPP host for IM services.
+Defaults to ``localhost``.

 * | ``xmpp.port`` [ the-xmpp-port ]
   | Defines the XMPP port to be used on the defined XMPP host.
+Defaults to ``5222``.

 * | ``xmpp.muc.subdomain`` [ the-xmpp-multiuserchat-subdomain ]
   | Defines the XMPP subdomain for multi user chat.
-Defaults to "conference".
+Defaults to ``conference``.

-* | ``xmpp.muc.subdomain`` [ the-xmpp-multiuserchat-subdomain ]
-  | Defines the XMPP subdomain for multi user chat.
-Defaults to "conference".

 * | ``xmpp.bosh.url`` [ the-xmpp-bosh-url ]
+  | Optional.
+Specifies the XMPP URL that can be accessed using BOSH protocol.
-  | Defines the XMPP bosh URL, currently only needed for WebRTC to work.
-  | If not present, WebRTC functions will be disabled.
+  | Currently only needed for WebRTC to work; if not present, WebRTC functions will be disabled.
   | @since: 5.2.4

 .. _webrtc-settings-section: